sh06565/Aiestra/README.md

 ## 📞 Support

 For questions or support, contact:
-- Email: hello@aether.ai
+- Email: hello@aiestra.ai
 - Phone: +1 (555) 123-4567

 ---

-Built with ❤️ by the Aether team
+Built with ❤️ by the Aiestra team